Altinn/altinn-studio-docs/content/app/development/logic/instantiation/_index.en.md

 ## Custom validation rules for instantiation
-As previously mentioned, tests for instantiation are defined in `RunInstantiationValidation` Access to _Register_- and _Profile_-services are included in the `InstantiationHandler.cs`-file, which allows test to be run againts these.
+As previously mentioned, tests for instantiation are defined in `RunInstantiationValidation` Access to _Register_- and _Profile_-services are included in the `InstantiationHandler.cs`-file, which allows test to be run against these.
 Validation rules for instantiation can include validating a time to specific user instructions and complex tests that require external API calls.

 ### Example 1 - Instantiation only allowed before 3 pm on any given day